jhugard/StationeersStructureMover/README.md

 # Stationeers Structure and Base Mover

-This tool allows you to move bases & other structures Stationeers by selecting them individually adjusting their positions.
+This tool allows you to move bases & other structures Stationeers by selecting them individually and adjusting their positions.

 This is especially useful if the developers change the terrain format in, say the beta development banch.
 This may put your bases underground or otherwise